huggingface/transformers/docs/source/training.rst

 Note that it works with `--fp16` too, to make things even faster.

-One of the main benefits of enabling `--sharded_ddp` is that you should be able to use significantly larger batch sizes using the same hardware (e.g. 3x or bigger).
+One of the main benefits of enabling `--sharded_ddp` is that it uses a lot less GPU memory, so you should be able to use significantly larger batch sizes using the same hardware (e.g. 3x or bigger).

-Eventually more parts will be supported via integrating `DeepSpeed <https://github.com/microsoft/DeepSpeed>`_.
+Eventually more parts will be supported via integrating `DeepSpeed <https://github.com/microsoft/DeepSpeed>`__.

 .. _additional-resources: